2022 Lincoln Corsair Review, Ratings, Specs, Prices, and Photos

 The 295-hp 2.3-liter turbo-4 sets the more expensive Corsair apart.
 With 310 lb-ft of torque and the same 8-speed automatic, it’s not substantially different in feel off the line, but its highway-passing authority makes for a pronounced difference.
 It’s still an option, and one we’d be fine to skip.
 With colorful descriptors like “Excite,” the Corsair’s drive modes can tip in throttle more quickly and hold gears longer, or let it get lazy to conserve fuel.

-The plug-in hybrid Corsair Grand Touring promises even quicker acceleration and all-electric driving; we’ll add more soon, once we drive it.
+The plug-in hybrid Corsair Grand Touring adds a second traction motor, rated at 67 hp alone, to the rear wheels, in addition to Ford’s familiar hybrid system with a 165-hp, 2.5-liter inline-4 familiar planetary-gear hybrid system and a primary traction motor in front.
+Altogether, it offers a 0-60 mph time of about seven seconds, plus 28 all-electric miles from its 14.4-kwh battery pack, which charges up with a home Level 2 charger in less than three hours.
+While it delivers on all the numbers, the Grand Touring doesn’t quite offer the sharp-edged acceleration response you might expect given the extra motor or the completely engine-off motoring that its Pure EV mode suggests.

-The Corsair’s standard suspension can handle rough roads with some noticeable tire noise, but without too much jostle.
+The Corsair’s standard suspension handles rough roads without too much jostle.
 The steering’s unbothered, too, and feels perfectly attuned to the Corsair’s lightly sporty flavor of luxury.
 If you can, opt for the adaptive suspension, which widens the envelope for ride comfort even on the bigger 20-inch wheels.

 2022 Lincoln Corsair